JohnUiterwyk/jet-lag-core/README.md

 # JetLagCore
 #### Version 1.1

-JetLagCore is a javascript module that calculates schedules for sleep and light exposure that help users minimize he effect of jet lag.
+JetLagCore is a javascript module that calculates schedules for sleep and light exposure that help users minimize the effect of jet lag.

 ## Overview
 The library lives in the global namespace `JetLag`.